DeNepo/welcome-to-js/2-just-enough-javascript/README.md

 - [all of the learning, less of the time time](https://computinged.wordpress.com/2017/11/17/parsons-problems-have-same-learning-gains-as-writing-or-fixing-code-in-less-time-koli-calling-2017-preview)
 - [How to study programming](https://medium.com/swlh/how-to-study-computer-programming-parsons-problems-2bfdefabfd86)
 - [what are these?](https://georgejmount.com/parsons-problems/)

+### Parsons Problems: LLM Study Strategy

+You _could_ try having an interactive parsons problem session with an LLM, but the whole point of parsons problems is the user interface so ... give it a try and let us know how it goes!

 ---